twilio-professional-services/flex-project-template/docs/docs/feature-library/schedule-manager.md

 Note the domain name that is output when the deploy completes--this will be referenced throughout the rest of the readme.

-**Note: If you need to re-deploy via CLI in the future, be sure to first update your local `serverless-schedule-manager/assets/config.private.json` file with any configuration changes.
+**Note: If you need to re-deploy via CLI in the future, be sure to first verify your local `serverless-schedule-manager/assets/config.private.json` file contains any configuration changes made from the UI.
 This is done automatically by `npm run deploy` if the service already exists, but it is recommended to first run `npm run fetch-config` before attempting a re-deploy to ensure the latest file is present.**

 Then, update your flex-config ui_attributes file(s) with the serverless function domain from above: